Attention Mechanism based Cognition-level Scene Understanding: Experimental Results

-This is expected as PAVCR incorporates a more effective visual grounding module in its encoder network to enhance visual-textual fusion.
-In addition, to alleviate the lost information when encoding a long dependence structure for long sentences of other methods, PAVCR further encodes semantic information in parallel to capture more comprehensive information from surrounding words, which also leads to superior performance over the others.
+This is expected as PAVCR incorporates a more effective visual grounding module in its encoder network to enhance visual--textual fusion.
+In~addition, to~alleviate the information loss suffered by other methods when encoding a long dependence structure for long sentences, PAVCR further encodes semantic information in parallel to capture more comprehensive information from surrounding words, leading to superior performance over the~others.